jeromecoupe/sassgrids/readme.md

 	...
 	%{$namespace}-span-11of12

+Grid modules have a default width of 100%.
 The %span-full class is also available should you need a grid module to span the full width of your grid at any given breakpoint

 	%{$namespace}-span-full